-Then again, if you want a subdued vibe, stick with neutral tones; Australian Merino sheepskin rugs are plush in feel and work with any color palate.
+Then again, if you want added textural coziness, stick with neutral tones; genuine Australian Merino sheepskin rugs are plush in feel and work with any color palate.
 These are also available in faux versions that are also lovely to the touch.

 In the end, I am a big fan of natural materials for playroom flooring.
 Consequently, I like to work with cork in playrooms; it’s a healthier option with unexpected appeal.
 As well, bamboo (look for the NAUF label: No Added Urea Formaldehyde) has similar characteristics minus some of the sponge!

-We like these Montessori chairs, Waldorf style seesaws, upholstered floor sleepers and bean bag chairs like this great Cloudy Folding Lounger Bean Bag Chair from pier one and sofa beds
+We like these Montessori chairs, Waldorf-style seesaws, upholstered floor sleepers, and bean bag chairs like this great Cloudy Folding Lounger Bean Bag Chair from The Home Depot and Crittter Sitters foldable couch.

 Seating must be size-appropriate and comfortable.
 If it’s multi-purposed, even better.
-This Pod Swing Seats add extra fun.
-They come in bright colors and not only help children’s sense of balance and physicality, but also provide a comfortable place to rest.
+These Pod Swing Seats add extra fun.
+They come in bright colors and not only help children’s sense of balance and physicality but also provide a comfortable place to rest.

-Stackable cushions can double as walls for forts, are budget friendly, and easy to put away in small spaces.
+Stackable cushions can double as walls for forts, are budget-friendly, and are easy to put away in small spaces.

 Mixing hard chairs with soft cushions creates textural interest.
 It also gives the illusion of multiple spaces without having to build alcoves or introduce dividers.
 Upholstered floor sleepers transform into beds for nap time or sofas to sit and read.
-Furniture doesn’t need to match, but should work together in a playful way.
+Furniture doesn’t need to match but should work together playfully.
 With many inventive options on the market, this shouldn’t be hard to accomplish.

 Playroom Storage For Maximum Organization

 A playroom quickly becomes a cluttered mess without ample and smart storage.
-With toys strewn about, paint brushes mixed in with markers, books splayed on the floor, it can be disastrous over time and doesn’t make for an inviting play space.
-IDESIGN Linus cube bins in extra small, small, large, narrow rectangle and large rectangle
+With toys strewn about, paint brushes mixed in with markers, and books splayed on the floor, it can be disastrous over time and doesn’t make for an inviting play space.
+DESIGN Linus cube bins in extra small, small, large, narrow rectangle, and large rectangle.

 Assess the floor space before determining the layout of the room